gabeklein/expressive-mvc/README.md

 <h2 id="overview-section">Overview</h2>

-Seamlessly create and apply ES6 classes as a *`ModelController`* [(of MVC fame)](https://en.wikipedia.org/wiki/Model–view–controller) for React [function-components](https://www.robinwieruch.de/react-function-component) which serve as your *View*.

-The basic idea is pretty simple, to watch any number of properties in an instance of some class, bound to a mounted component.
-When property values change, the component will re-render.
-This is done with the help of [accessors (`get` & `set`)](https://www.w3schools.com/js/js_object_accessors.asp) and `useReducer` behind the scenes.

-For this, you have a general-purpose hook `use()`, taking any class, and an inheritable class `Controller`, which makes special hooks available as its static methods.

-When any of these hooks are called, a `ModelController` reference is returned within and bound to your components.
-It contains all current state, usable for rendering, called *the model*.
-When watched properties change in a given model, any bound component, be it one-to-one, or many-to-one (with the help of context) will update to the newest state automatically.
+With this, you can create and use javascript classes as controllers within (via hooks) any, or many, React components.

+When built-in hooks are used, returned is an instance of the given class, found or created, specially for the given component *(your View)*.
+By noting what is accessed at render, the hook *(a Controller)* can keep values up-to-date with the properties defined by your class *(your Model)*.

-This behavior combines with actions, computed properties, some lifecycle hooks, and the component itself to create what is effectively a model-view-controller!
+This behavior combines with actions, computed properties, even lifecycle events, and the component itself to allow for a true **M**odel-**V**iew-**C**ontroller development pattern.

 <br/>